This page explains some of the ways you can get involved with your school's community.

 - are not part of the school council and do not have formal responsibilities or powers.

-Individual members of a parent club can sit on school council or subcommittee as a community member.
+Individual members of a parent club may be elected to the school council or join a subcommittee.

 Working with the principal

 Parent clubs work closely with the principal.
 They must: